 Tablets can contain a wide variety of ingredients depending on the formulation, the active drug often makes up only a small percentage of the volume of a tablet.
 This is because most drug doses are very small and would be hard to accurately dose and package.

 The first thing you should look out for is Lactose.
 It is often used as a bulking agent in medication and is derived from milk for the most part.
 You should assume all lactose containing tablets are non-Vegan unless explicitly stated.

 Magnesium Stearate is another excipient often found in medication.
 This one is a bit controversial, as this has been derived from stearic acid, which is of animal origin.
 I myself, have not come across any animal derived magnesium stareate and the norm in the pharmaceutical industry is to produce this without the use of any animal products.
 My advice is that it is fairly safe to assume magnesium stearate is Vegan if you find it in your tablets.
-If you want to be 100% certain, you can always contact the manufacturer using the contact details in the patient information leaflet contained
+If you want to be 100% certain, you can always contact the manufacturer using the contact details in the patient information leaflet contained in medication box.

 Other ingredients like Pregelatinsed Starch (among other forms of Starch), Calcium Carbonate, Microcrystalline Cellulose, and Povidone are other bulking excipients you might come across in tablets.
 Tablets can contain sweeteners such as Sucrose, Mannitol, Sucralose, Acesulfame K and They are all usually derived from non-animal sources.
 Calcium Carbonate has been derived from shells in the past, but is now usually Vegan.

 Luckily, liquid pharmaceutical medicines are rarely derived from animal products.
 They usually contain sucrose (or other sweeteners if sugar free), alcohol, and other preservatives.
 If you find any ingredients you are unsure about you can always check on medicines.org.uk.